department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 ## Single Select

-* Utilization of the `open-single` prop on the `va-accordion` component will change the accordion from multi-selectable to single-select
+* Adding an `open-single` prop on the `va-accordion` component will allow the user to only open one accordion at a time.

 {% include storybook-preview.html story="components-va-accordion--single-select" %}